Bayesian reconstruction of primordial perturbations from induced gravitational waves: Results

 As an example, we choose the pivot frequency $f_{*} = 10^{-3} \,\mathrm{Hz}$ as representative for LISA, with low uncertainties around the peak sensitivity $f_*$ and increasing ones towards the two ends of LISA's sensitivity range (see e.g. \cite{LISA:2024hlh}).
 We then use the result to create a Gaussian likelihood for the $\Omega_{\rm GW}$ as an input for the nested sampler, i.e.

-In our analysis, we assume that such $\Omega_{\GW}$ spectrum is reconstructed from detector data -- e.g.~using codes such as \texttt{SGWBinner}~\cite{Caprini:2019pxz,Flauger:2020qyi} in the case of LISA -- thus providing datasets consisting of the observed values of $\Omega_{\GW}$ and their associated uncertainties $\Delta\Omega_{\GW}$, over certain frequency ranges specific to the instruments.\footnote{This assumption helps us to focus our attention entirely on our reconstruction method but is not a necessity.
-This reconstruction method (or any other) can be easily incorporated into existing codes in such a manner that eliminates the need for a separate initial inference step to obtain $\Omega_{\GW},\,\Delta\Omega_{\GW}$.}
+In our analysis, we assume that such $\Omega_{\GW}$ spectrum is reconstructed from detector data -- e.g.~using codes such as \texttt{SGWBinner}~\cite{Caprini:2019pxz,Flauger:2020qyi} in the case of LISA {(see also \cite{Hartwig:2023pft,Knapp:2025upw,Santini:2025iuj})} -- thus providing datasets consisting of the observed values of $\Omega_{\GW}$ and their associated uncertainties $\Delta\Omega_{\GW}$, over certain frequency ranges specific to the instruments.\footnote{This assumption helps us to focus our attention entirely on our reconstruction method but is not a necessity.
+This reconstruction method (or any other) can be easily incorporated into existing codes in such a manner that eliminates the need for a separate initial inference step to obtain $\Omega_{\GW},\,\Delta\Omega_{\GW}$. {However, the two-step procedure has the advantage that the reconstruction method need not be applied repeatedly to the full dataset, but only to the $\Omega_{\rm GW}$ data, making it computationally more feasible.}}

 While the spectra and error bars are highly idealised, and artificially generated with LISA as representative experiment to keep in mind, the methods we present do not rely on this being the case.
 They are applicable for any general form for $\Omega_{\GW}$ and any GW experiment.
-In particular, one may consider more realistic realizations of the $\Omega_{\GW}$ data simulated using the LISA noise model, without changing our method~\footnote{We should note though that the curvature spectrum reconstruction can only be as good as the $\Omega_{\GW}$ reconstruction from detector data.}.
+In particular, one may consider more realistic realizations of the $\Omega_{\GW}$ data simulated using the LISA noise model, without changing our method.\footnote{{In \cref{app:noisy_realisations} we also present results for noisy realisations of the $\Omega_{\GW}$ data.}} We should note though that the curvature spectrum reconstruction can only be as good as the $\Omega_{\GW}$ reconstruction from detector data.